Deployment autoscaling

 For any Elasticsearch Service Elasticsearch component the number of availability zones is not affected by autoscaling.
 You can always set the number of availability zones manually and the autoscaling mechanism will add or remove capacity per availability zone.

-When does autoscaling occur?edit
+When does autoscaling occur?

 Several factors determine when data tiers or machine learning nodes are scaled.